gregbeas/weather-activity-app/README.md

 3. In the terminal, run command `npm run dev`, and follow the steps in your terminal to open localhost in your browser

+4. To run a production version of the application run command `npm run build` to build the project and create the distriubution folder, then run command `npm run preview` and follow the steps in your terminal to open localhost in your browser.